Written by:

 Is My Employer Allowed to Fire Me for Mental Health Reasons?

 Fortunately, the federal government prohibits discrimination based on a mental health diagnosis alone.
-The American’s with Disabilities Act, for instance, makes it illegal to terminate someone’s employment for having a disability, mental or otherwise, including drug addiction.1 However, they can fire you for behavior that violates company policy.
-And here’s the catch: the ADA is only enforced against employers who have more than 15 employees.2 That means if you work for a small employer, they might discriminate against you due to a mental health issue and you’d have little recourse.
+For instance, The Americans With Disabilities Act makes it illegal to terminate someone’s employment for having a disability, mental or otherwise, including drug addiction.1 However, they can fire you for behavior that violates company policy.
+The ADA is only enforced against employers with at least 15 employees, meaning they might discriminate against you due to a mental health issue if you work for a small employer.2

-Further, the ADA doesn’t force employers to keep employees on staff who can’t do the job.
-For instance, if you’re hired as an actress, and your anxiety causes you to miss performances, the ADA won’t protect you.
-Similarly, if your social anxiety makes it impossible for you to meet your sales quota or you act out with verbal aggression against customers due to your PTSD being triggered, the company has every right to terminate your employment under a company policy violation or job performance issue.
+Further, the ADA doesn’t force employers to keep employees on staff who cannot do the job.
+For example, the ADA won’t protect you if you’re hired as an actress and your anxiety causes you to miss performances.
+Similarly, the company has every right to terminate your employment under a company policy violation or job performance issue if your social anxiety makes meeting your sales quota impossible.

 Can I Take FMLA Leave for Mental Health Issues?

-Under the Family Medical Leave Act (FMLA), an employer is required to provide you with time off to deal with your own or your family members’ medical issues and that includes mental health time off.
+Under the Family Medical Leave Act (FMLA), an employer must provide you with time off to deal with your or your family member’s medical issues, including mental health.

-But like the ADA, there are limitations.
-Firms with fewer than 50 employees don’t have to abide by the FMLA.3 Before you risk getting fired for taking time off for a mental health issue, it’s helpful to see if your company has an FMLA program or offers paid sick leave.
-Read our article to learn more about taking time off work for mental health.
+But, like the ADA, there are limitations.
+Firms with fewer than 50 employees are not required to abide by the FMLA.3 Determine if your company has an FMLA program or offers paid sick leave before you risk getting fired for taking time off for a mental health issue.

 What If My Mental Health Issue Is Affecting My Job Performance?

-If you believe your mental health issues will affect your job performance you have every right under the ADA to request “reasonable accommodation.”
-You could also request FMLA time off to address the issue you are having.
-Some states, like California, have additional laws to support those with mental health issues including substance abuse and domestic violence.4 Thirteen states require employers to let you take sick leave (paid or unpaid), including time off to deal with mental health issues.5
+If you believe your mental health issues will affect your job performance, you have every right under the ADA to request “reasonable accommodation.”
+You could also request FMLA time off to address these issues.
+Some states, like California, have additional laws to support those with mental health issues, like substance abuse and domestic violence.4 Thirteen states require employers to let you take sick leave (paid or unpaid), including time off to deal with mental health issues.5

 You first have to let the employer know what mental health issue you are facing and then ask for the reasonable accommodation needed to do the job you were hired to do.
-Or, ask for the time off you need under the FMLA or your paid time off (PTO) program, which is offered by over 65% of employers.6
+Or, ask for the time off you need under the FMLA or your paid time off (PTO) program (offered by over 65% of employers).6

-ADA accommodations support mental issues just as they do physical disabilities —consider a person in a wheelchair in that same job.
-They could ask for the doorframe to be widened, or for a lower desk.
+ADA accommodations support mental issues just like physical disabilities.
+A person in a wheelchair could ask employers to widen a doorframe or lower a desk.
 The same is true for FMLA.
 If your employer gives a co-worker three weeks off for knee surgery, you’d be entitled to that same amount of time off for a psychiatric treatment program.

-What Is a Reasonable Accommodation and How Do I Get One?
+What Is a Reasonable Accommodation & How Do I Get One?

-A reasonable accommodation is an official term under the ADA that basically requires employers to make changes to the workplace to allow workers with disabilities, including mental disabilities, to have a level playing field with non-disabled workers.7
+A reasonable accommodation is an official term under the ADA that requires employers to change the workplace to allow workers with disabilities, including mental disabilities, to have a level playing field with non-disabled workers.7

-In practice, each reasonable accommodation is specific to the person based on their individual needs.
-An individual with vision impairment will have very different needs for reasonable accommodation than a person managing a mental health condition like social anxiety.
+In practice, each reasonable accommodation is specific to the person based on their needs.
+An individual with vision impairment will have very different needs for reasonable accommodation than one managing a mental health condition like social anxiety.

 Examples of reasonable accommodations for mental health include: